microsoft/reverse-proxy/docs/docfx/articles/configfiles.md

-        "ClusterId": "allclusterprops", // Name of one of the clusters "Order" : 100, // Lower numbers have higher precidence "Authorization Policy" : "Anonymous", // Name of the policy or "Default", "Anonymous" "CorsPolicy" : "Default", name of the CorsPolicy to apply to this route or "Default", "Disable" "Match": {
+        "ClusterId": "allclusterprops", // Name of one of the clusters "Order" : 100, // Lower numbers have higher precidence "Authorization Policy" : "Anonymous", // Name of the policy or "Default", "Anonymous" "CorsPolicy" : "Default", // Name of the CorsPolicy to apply to this route or "Default", "Disable" "Match": {
           "Path": "/something/{*any}", // The path to match using ASP.NET syntax.
           "Hosts" : [ "www.aaaaa.com", "www.bbbbb.com"], // The host names to match, unspecified is any